ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

-This is version v0.2.2. v0.2.x for x>2 will happen only if I find major bugs.
+This is version v0.2.3. v0.2.y for y>3 will happen only if I find major bugs.
+I'll fix typos and minor bugs in the master branch, which will also become v0.3.0.
 I will start on Chapter 3 soon.

-     - The scalar codes nsolsc.jl and ptcsolsc.jl are stable.
+     - nsol.jl, ptcsol.jl (Newton and pseudo-transient continuation) codes are stable.
+The scalar codes nsolsc.jl and ptcsol.jl are also stable.

 The plan is, for x > 2.

 - v0.x.0 goes live when the codes can duplicate the examples I'll keep from Chapter x of (Kel03) and make the new examples.
 Version v0.x.1 means the codes are finished and I have solid drafts of the print book and notebook parts of the chapter.
 Version v0.x.2 goes out when the codes and notebook for Chapter x are finished.
 0.x.y for y > 2 are serious bug fixes and/or changes in the calling sequences/interfaces/rules that I have to do to make things consistent with future chapters.

-- I will formally register the package no earlier than version 0.2.1 and no later than version 0.2.2.
+- I will formally register the package with this version 0.2.3

 - v1.0.0 goes out when the print book is published.
 This means that after v1.0.0 the interface to the codes will always be consistent with the book.
 My readers get my __solemn word__ on that.